Things could always be better. We may think that we could be happy if only they were.

 There are usually specific things we have in mind.
 We might be dissatisfied with our education, job, health, fitness, family life, income, and so on.

-But if we get those things that we want, will we be happy, or will we simply find something else to direct our discontentment towards?
+But if we get those things that we want, will we find this happy status, or will we simply find something else to direct our discontentment towards?

 There will always be something to find fault with.
 Many people, for instance, yearn for a romantic partner.
 Then when they have one, they wish they had a different one.
 Maybe they wish they were single again altogether.